 Quick Tip: Do not skip lining the loaf pan with parchment paper.
 Parchment paper makes it super easy to lift the bread out of the pan once baked.

-Add the dough into the lined loaf pan and spread evenly until flat.
-Pop it in the oven and bake for 50 minutes.
 Once it’s done, lift it out of the pan and let cool on a rack for 15 minutes before slicing.

 Try this delicious, hearty bread topped with:

 - The loaf can be stored at room temperature in a cool, dry location for 2-3 days.

 - It’s recommend to slice and store the loaf in a sealed container in the fridge or freezer.

 - It will keep in the fridge for 1 week or can be frozen for up to 3 months.

 - Enjoy straight from the fridge or warm for a few minutes in the toaster or oven.

 Did you try this recipe?
 I’d love to hear about it!
 Scroll down to the comment section to leave a star rating and review.

 This delicious, hearty seed loaf is packed with fiber, protein and healthy fats.
 It’s also gluten-free, grain-free, keto-friendly, paleo and vegan.
 Enjoy for a nutritious breakfast or snack.